-At University Periodontal Associates, you are in the hands of someone who is trained, knowledgeable and here to improve the health of your gums and teeth.
+At University Periodontal Associates in Houston, you are in the hands of someone who is trained, knowledgeable and here to improve the health of your gums and teeth.
 We will work together to improve your dental health, and strengthen your teeth.

 What Is a Periodontist?

 Periodontics is a specialty of dentistry that specifically works with the treatment of gum disease, including gingivitis.
 Periodontists treat patients who are in various stages of gum disease or are experiencing bone loss or missing teeth due to active periodontitis.

 Dr. David K. Dennison is a Periodontist in the Houston, TX area.
 He has completed a University post-graduate specialty program in periodontics.
 Part of this training required Dr. Dennison to also specialize in Implant Dentistry, which is the placement and care of dental implants.
 By choosing a Periodontal dentist, you are getting dentist who additional two to three years in duration following graduation from the four year dental school program.

 Periodontal disease is an infection of the tissues that support the teeth.
 Teeth are supported by the gums, or gingiva.
 A tooth's root is anchored to its socket by fibers called periodontal ligaments.
 The gums do not attach to the teeth as firmly as one might think.
 A shallow, V–shaped gap called a sulcus exists between the teeth and the gums.
 Periodontal disease affects this gap.
 Eventually, in periodontal disease, the tissues supporting the tooth break down.
 If only the gums are involved in this breakdown, the disease is called gingivitis.
 If only the connecting tissues and bone are involved, it is called periodontitis.